How often can you say, “This is how I hoped it would be?” I’ve said it twice in the past few days, so I’m feeling really thankful right now.

 This stuffing is another reason I’m feeling goooood!
 So, technically, we should be calling this a dressing, since I personally will not be stuffing anything with it, but I think we all relate to the term stuffing, right?

 This is so simple, coming together in a skillet and freeing up the oven for the rest of your meal.

 The roasted chestnuts add so much to this.
 They are slightly sweet and hearty.
 You can find them roasted and shelled in jars or in vacuum sealed packages or you can roast your own and really get into the holiday spirit!

 - 1 cup quinoa I use tricolor quinoa

 - 2 1/4 cups vegetable broth divided

-- 4 tablespoons butter or olive oil to keep this vegan
+- 4 tablespoons olive oil or vegan butter

 - 1 medium onion diced

 - 1/2 teaspoon ground black pepper

 - 1 teaspoon poultry seasoning or 1/4 teaspoon each ground thyme, rosemary, sage and marjoram